 What Sets Gravity Boots Apart From The Competition

 One of the first differences I noticed when I started comparing gravity boots with other options for inversion therapy is the price, and the gap is pretty huge.

 An inversion table is often priced around $150, while you can usually find gravity boots for $80 or even less.
 That’s nearly half of the price saved right from the start!
 (3)

 And on top of the money saved on gravity boots compared to other options, they also come with an added flexibility – not only with how you store them, but also how you use them!

 For example, inversion chairs or inversion tables not only require assembly, but they also take up space when they’re set up or stored.
-This makes traveling with them or using them away from home more challenging.
+This makes them a not-so-practical option for users with a small backyard gym set-up, not to talk of traveling with them or using them away from home.

 By comparison, gravity boots need the same amount of room as a pair of shoes, and they can go with a person wherever they might travel.
-So gravity boots can come with me when I’m on the go!
+So, just like I fancy carrying my low top boxing shoes around, gravity boots can come with me when I’m on the go!

 On top of that, gravity boots can be attached to whatever sturdy material is available to you in your location.
-Pull-up bars are the most preferred fixture to hook them on to, but their design allows you room to improvise if you’re away from home.
+Pull-up bars are the most preferred fixture to hook them on to, but you could also use them on different types of squat racks with a crossbar up top.
+Besides, their design allows you room to improvise if you’re away from home.

 Many owners swear by their ability to change up their workout programs and give it a fresh take.
 With options like inverted sit-ups and curl-ups, some people have added brand new elements to their fitness routines thanks to their gravity boots.
 (4)